-Prepaid and other current assets on the Consolidated Balance Sheets include an income tax receivable of \$0.2 million as of April 30, 2012 and October 31, 2011.
+Prepaid and other current assets on the Consolidated Balance Sheets include an income tax receivable of \$1.5 million and \$0.2 million as of July 31, 2012 and October 31, 2011, respectively.

 The Company's unrecognized tax benefit (UTB) is related to the Separation and state tax items regarding the interpretations of tax laws and regulations.
-The total UTB as of April 30, 2012 is \$19.2 million.
-Of this, \$8.6 million is recorded in Liability for uncertain tax positions and \$10.6 million is recorded in Deferred income taxes (non-current assets) on the Consolidated Balance Sheets.
-The UTB includes \$17.9 million for which the disallowance of such items would not affect the annual effective tax rate.
+The total UTB as of July 31, 2012 is \$15.7 million.
+Of this, \$6.7 million is recorded in Liability for uncertain tax positions and \$9.0 million is recorded in Deferred income taxes (non-current assets) on the Consolidated Balance Sheets.
+The UTB includes \$14.6 million for which the disallowance of such items would not affect the annual effective tax rate.
+During the three months ended July 31, 2012, the Company reduced the liability for uncertain tax positions related to the Separation by \$3.6 million as a result of the lapse in the statute of limitations.
+This resulted in a non-cash increase to retained earnings in stockholders' equity of \$2.9 million and a decrease in income tax expense of \$0.7 million.

 Judgment is required in assessing the future tax consequences of events that have been recognized in the Company's financial statements or income tax returns.
 The final outcome of the future tax consequences of legal proceedings, if any, as well as the outcome of competent authority proceedings, changes in regulatory tax laws, or interpretation of those tax laws could impact the Company's financial statements.
 The Company is subject to the effects of these matters occurring in various jurisdictions.
-The Company believes that it is reasonably possible that a decrease of approximately \$3.5 million in the UTB may be recognized within the next twelve months as a result of a lapse in the statute of limitations.
+The Company believes that it is reasonably possible that a decrease of approximately \$2.7 million in the UTB may be recognized within the next twelve months as a result of a lapse in the statute of limitations.